CYBUTEK/StoreMyReports/Docs/Readme.txt

 Author: CYBUTEK
 License: GPLv3

-The primary job of this mod is to fix the innability for Kerbals to find gloveboxes within their vessel or pockets on their EVA suits.
+The primary job of this mod is to fix the inability for Kerbals to find glove-boxes within their vessel or pockets on their EVA suits.
 You can now make crew reports and have them stored without the need to exit the vessel, take all of the reports out, then put them all back in again.
 It also allows Kerbals on EVA to store science data within pockets on their EVA suits.